Step by Step Guide for Launching a New SaaS Product

 Step #5: Start promoting your product

 If you’ve followed these steps, you’ve technically been promoting your product already.
-But now’s the time to ramp that up with feature or product announcement campaigns.
+But now’s the time to ramp that up.

 Blogs provide your audience with valuable information and, if written with search engine optimization (SEO) in mind, can organically drive traffic to your website.